silicon-heaven/shv-doc/src/rpcmethods.md

   * `8` (`1 << 3`) specifies that provided value in response is going to be
     large.
 This exists to signal that by calling this method you can block the connection for considerable amount of time.
+  * `16` (`1 << 4`) specifies that method is not idempotent.
+Such method can't
+    be simply called but instead needs to be called first without parameter to get unique submit ID that needs to be used in argument for real call.
+This unique submit ID prevents from same request being handled multiple times because first execution will invalidate the submit ID and thus prevents re-execution.
 * `"param"` for *Map* and `3` for *IMap* with *String* name of the parameter type as value.
 It can be missing or have value `null` instead of *String* if method takes no parameter (or `null`).